espressif/esp-idf/tools/kconfig_new/README.md

 ### Protocol Version Changes

 * V2: Added the `visible` key to the response.
 Invisible items are no longer represented as having value null.
+* V2: `load` now sends changes compared to values before the load, not the whole list of config items.